-We count on our suppliers to bring us quality ingredients and products, so that we can serve delicious meals every time a customer visits a McDonald’s restaurant, anywhere in the world.
-That’s why our continued success depends on the success, resilience and sustainability of the many businesses across our supply chain.
+We count on our suppliers to bring us quality ingredients and products, so that we can serve delicious meals to every customer in every McDonald’s restaurant.
+We depend on the success, resilience and sustainability of the many businesses across our supply chain.

 At the heart of our supply chain are the farmers, ranchers, growers and producers who grow our ingredients, and we want every one of them to thrive – from large agricultural businesses to smallholders and family farms.
 We believe the key to this is to drive positive social, economic and environmental benefits for everyone.
 This is even more urgent today because farming communities have been facing significant pressure – from environmental challenges to the recent economic and social impacts of the COVID-19 pandemic.

-The strength and agility of our supply chain is grounded in our strong collaborations and partnerships.
-We work closely with our suppliers to support economically viable farming and to help improve access to knowledge, tools and best practice farming methods that lead to positive social, economic and environmental benefits.
-Some of our key strategies are outlined below.
+The strength and resiliency of our supply chain comes from our strong collaborations and partnerships.
+We work closely with suppliers to support economically viable farming and improve access to knowledge, tools and best practice farming methods that lead to positive social, economic and environmental benefits.

 Recognizing Leading Farmers